 - Word Add-In to Automate Cross-Document Hyperlinks (PDF)

 The hyperlink, as set by the filer, may link to the start of the document or to a specific page in the document.
 A filer can file a document that includes a hyperlink to a document that is being filed simultaneously (in the same docketing transaction) with the primary document (e.g., a Memo in Support of Summary Judgment may have hyperlinks to the attached documents that are part of the same docketing transaction).

-Include hyperlinks to authorities cited in your memoranda by using WestInsertLinks part of West BriefTools or Shepards' Link part of Shepard's Brief Suite.
+Include hyperlinks to authorities cited in your memoranda by using WestInsertLinks part of West BriefTools or Link to Cites in Lexis for Microsoft Office.
 See a sample document with hyperlinks.
 Another sample.
 Another sample with a table of contents.
 Sample document with Lexis links.
-Click on a link in the sample documents or on blue text below in this sample to see how hyperlinks make it easy to find cases, statutes and rules.
+Another sample.
+Another sample.
+Click on a link in the sample documents to see how hyperlinks make it easy to find cases, statutes and rules.

 The Lexis tool to create research hyperlinks for Microsoft Word or WordPerfect is free.
 West Brief Tools is a free download, but usage to create links incurs charges.
 The person clicking links from a document to view cited authorities incurs Westlaw or Lexis charges.
 The court has Westlaw and Lexis access.
 An April 2006 survey of judges' chambers indicates both are used, but Westlaw use is predominant.